How Much Is a Bidet?

 How Much Is a Bidet Attachment?

-All the recent focus on bidets has created a seller's market.
+We might not be living in 2020 anymore, but the demand for bidets is still high.
 If popular bidet models aren't already sold out, then they're selling for a good deal more than we've seen previously.

-Wirecutter's top bidet pick, the Toto Washlet C200, had dropped to $275 around this time last year.
-At time of writing, you won't find it for less than $429.
-That's a top-tier model — no surprise that it's expensive — but the price tag is an indication of the demand for bidets right now.
+Wirecutter's top bidet pick, the Toto Washlet C200, dropped down to $275 in April 2019.
+At the time of publication, we couldn't find it for less than $400.
+That's a top-tier model — no surprise that it's expensive — but the price tag is an indication that the demand for bidets continues.